bespinian/blog/content/posts/run-piwik-on-cloud-foundry.md

 ## Routing

-Next, we'll improve some more of the defaults Piwik uses during the set up wizard.
+Next, we'll improve some more of the defaults Piwik uses during the setup wizard.
 These changes will suggest that Piwik tracks itself using its analytics as a first site.
 Open the file `plugins/Installation/FormFirstWebsiteSetup.php` and replace the following lines of the `init` method:

 ```php
 // default values